1. Intro

 Multipurpose Git Add

-Use the git add command to move the file over to the Staging Index, now.
-Verify that it's there with git status.
+command to move the file over to the Staging Index, now.
+Verify that it's there with git status

 Now you might be asking yourself, "Why did Richard pick that as the commit message to use?" or "What makes a good commit message?".
 These are fantastic questions that we'll be looking at in the next concept!